Gilead Sciences reports promising early results in COVID-19 trial using remdesivir

 Remdesivir, an anti-viral that showed promise in treating the earlier SARS coronavirus, has been touted as a leading contender for treating the new disease.

-Gillead shares were up over 4% in mid-morning trading after the company reported patients who received the shorter dosing showed similar results as those receiving a 10-day course.
+Gilead shares were up over 4% in mid-morning trading after the company reported patients who received the shorter dosing showed similar results as those receiving a 10-day course.

 “The study demonstrates the potential for some patients to be treated with a 5-day regimen, which could significantly expand the number of patients who could be treated with our current supply of remdesivir,” said Merdad Parsey, the company’s chief medical officer.
 “This is particularly important in the setting of a pandemic, to help hospitals and healthcare workers treat more patients in urgent need of care.”